DNA Patent Database DNA Patent Database

 We eliminated terms that did not improve either sensitivity or specificity (using the "ATG." terms, for example, did not identify any patents not already identified).
 In particular, we rejected class 530 (protein and peptides) and 526/23.2-23.74; and added classes that contained some DNA-based patents that were not included in the Martinell algorithm.
 We added many new terms specific to nucleic acids, and retained terms that retrieved more than 4 previously unidentified patents (all years), after verifying that the newly identified patents included at least one DNA- or RNA-based claim.
 The term that introduced the most spurious (non-DNA-based) patents was "sequenc*" (words starting with "sequenc").

-Last updated on March 29, 2007
+Last updated on June 9th, 2015

 Kennedy Institute of Ethics, Georgetown University